-One of the key goals of the Canadian Index of Wellbeing (CIW) is to connect the dots among the many factors that influence wellbeing.
+One of the key goals of the CIW is to connect the dots among the many factors that influence wellbeing.
 The intention is to go beyond the traditional "silo approach" that has too often shaped public policy decisions, toward more comprehensive solutions.
 It is only by understanding how a variety of factors combine and interact that policy shapers and decision makers can bring forward policies and programs that meet the challenges of the 21st century.

 The CIW differs from other conventional "wellbeing" indices because it captures a broad range of indicators from diverse areas that reflect our everyday lives.
 Since the index is broad in focus and its domains are interrelated, we can consider multiple aspects of wellbeing when analysing policy options.

 Example: An ongoing cycle can begin with improved health and clearly demonstrates the overlap between indicators.

 A healthier population will lessen the pressure on resources dedicated to health care treatment, allowing funds to flow to other areas of wellbeing that matter to Canadians, such as education.
 A more educated workforce increases our innovative capacity, making us more productive and prosperous.
 A wealthier economy can afford more robust social programs and cultural activities for all residents whose health outcomes, in turn, benefit from enjoying closer ties to their communities.
 A more sustainable environment can protect jobs and exports, produce nutritious foods and offer myriad activities for leisure, recreation and quality family time.